k45sle/NUVIO_BADGES/resources/soul.md

 Use:

-- **GPT-5.6 Luna Max** for normal implementation work.
+- **GPT-6 Luna Medium/High** for normal implementation work.
-- **GPT-5.6 Luna Ultra** when the task is unusually difficult, cross-cutting, subtle, failure-prone, or when a Max attempt does not produce a reliable result.
+- **GPT-6 Luna Max** when the task is unusually difficult, cross-cutting, subtle, failure-prone, or when a Max attempt does not produce a reliable result.

 Implementation agents should perform the actual: